rkkocheran/prescription_drugs/README.md

 ## Analysis of TN Medicare Part D Prescriber and Prescription Data

 ### PostgreSQL queries are used to find answers to the following questions:
-1. a.
-Which prescriber had the highest total number of claims (totaled over all drugs)?
+1. Which prescriber had the highest total number of claims (totaled over all drugs)?
 Report the nppes_provider_first_name, nppes_provider_last_org_name,  specialty_description, and the total number of claims.

 2. a.
 Which specialty had the most total number of claims (totaled over all drugs)?